ccao-data/model-res-avm/README.md

 | 2026-07-30-ecstatic-carly | Bloom, Calumet, Lemont, Orland, Proviso, Rich, Thornton, Worth | 405,195 |

-The two models perform almost identically, but the CCAO decided that even such a minor iprovement was worth re-running the model.
+The two models perform almost identically, but the CCAO decided that even such a minor improvement was worth re-running the model.

 ##### 2026-02-11-recursing-rob